Superioz/SuperLibrary/README.md

 # SuperLibrary
 Library I use for myself.
-Therefore no comments.
+Therefore no support for bugs and errors.

 You can use this library too, if you want.
 Just add following lines to your pom.xml: